Halloween Word Work – Seek & Spell Fun!

 Give Seek & Spell Challenge a Try… for Free!

 If you’d like to try Seek & Spelling Challenge with your students, you can download the Halloween Seek & Spell Freebie shown in this post.
 It’s a terrific literacy activity to use any time during October, and it’s an absolute lifesaver on Halloween day!
-This Halloween Seek & Spell freebie is exclusively for my newsletter subscribers, but if you aren’t yet a subscriber, it’s not a problem!
-I’ll add you to my email list when I send the freebie to you.
+This Halloween Seek & Spell freebie is for my newsletter subscribers, so if you aren’t yet a subscriber, I’ll add you to my email list when I send the freebie to you.

-If you teach at a school where Halloween activities are not allowed, you can try my other Seek & Spell freebie which uses the compound word “gingerbread” as the mystery word.
+If you teach at a school where Halloween activities are not allowed, no problem!
+I have another Seek & Spell freebie that uses the word “friendship” as the mystery word.
 Just sign up for the Seek & Spell Halloween freebie and I’ll send you a link to that one as well.

 Seek & Spell Challenge is a great way to supplement any spelling program.
 After you try it, you might even find that this playful approach to spelling practice is far more effective than having kids memorize word lists.
 Not only will your students have fun as they improve their spelling skills, they’ll become better readers, too!
 What more could you ask from a word game?